MaRDI4NFDI/.github/.github/ISSUE_TEMPLATE/MARDI_bugfix_issue.md

 ---
 name: MaRDI bugfix issue
 about: A bugfix issue within the MaRDI project.
 This used for reporting bugs.
-For new features and enhanchements there is another template, called 'MaRDI standard issue'
+For new features and enhancements, there is another template, called 'MaRDI standard issue'
 title: ''
 labels: 'bug'
 assignees: ''